SamuelEarl/svelte-fastapi-demo-app/README.md

 # Test A Production Version Locally
 * Build the client-side code for production: `cd` into the `client` directory and run `npm run build`.
-That will create a new `client/dist` directory that contains JavaScript files that the browser can understand.
-If you used a CSS preprocessor, like Sass, then the build process will also create CSS files that the browser can understand.
+That will create a new `client/dist` directory that contains bundled and optimized JavaScript, CSS, and image files.
 * Run the Uvicorn server: `cd` into the `server` directory and run `uvicorn main:app`.
 The server should now be serving up the client side code for the `client/dist` directory.
 Open a browser and navigate to `localhost:8000`.
 You should see the app in the browser.

 # Proxying requests from the frontend to the backend
 The `vite.config.js` file is where the configurations are located for proxying frontend requests to the backend server.
-The `main.py` file also includes CORS configurations to allow requests from the frontend during development because the frontend will run on a different port during development.
+The `main.py` file also includes CORS configurations to allow requests from the frontend during development because the frontend code will run on a different port during development.